$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control: Single TMD on a multiple-degree-of-freedom structure

 It is considered that only the $n^{th}$ absorber is attached to the host structure.
 Around its resonance frequency $\omega_r$, it can be assumed that a resonant mode $r$ dominates the structural response.
 Thus, the following relation approximately holds for $\omega \approx \omega_r$

 where $\mathbf{\phi}_r$ is the mass-normalized resonant mode shape, $\eta_r$ is the associated resonant modal coordinate and $X_{a,n}$ is the generalized degree of freedom associated with the $n^{th}$ absorber.
-Substituting Equation~\eqref{eq:modalProj} into Equation~\eqref{eq:EOMControlledStructure} (where only the $n^{th}$ absorber is considered), premultiplying it by $\mathbf{A}_r^T$ and taking into account the modal orthogonality relationships~\cite{geradin2014mechanical}, one gets
+Substituting Eq.~\eqref{eq:modalProj} into Eq.~\eqref{eq:EOMControlledStructure} (where only the $n^{th}$ absorber is considered), premultiplying it by $\mathbf{A}_r^T$ and taking into account the modal orthogonality relationships~\cite{geradin2014mechanical}, one gets

 where $\zeta_r$ is the $r^{th}$ modal damping ratio and $\phi_{a,n} = \mathbf{b}_n^T\mathbf{\phi}_r$ is the mode shape of the host structure at the location where the absorber is to be attached.
 The base displacement of the $n^{th}$ absorber $U_{n}$ is given by